Scuderia Toro Rosso STR13: Engine development

 Toro Rosso finished ninth in the Constructors' Championship, scoring just 33 points throughout the whole season - the team's worst season since 2012.

 Personnel

 In January 2018, the team announced that their Head of Aerodynamics, Brendon Gilhorne, would be leaving the team.

+Livery

+Much like with its predecessor, the STR13 sported a similar blue livery with red accents across the side of the car.

+At the United States Grand Prix, the team was sponsored by the fast food chain restaurant KFC, later the team was trolled as Pollo Rosso ("Red Chicken") on Twitter.

+Later use

+In 2020, Yuki Tsunoda test drove the STR13 in AlphaTauri AT01 livery at the Imola Circuit, prior to his debut with the team.